Paiute Indian Tribe of Utah: Today

 The Paiute Indian Tribe of Utah operates its own programs for health, behavioral care, housing, education, and economic development.
-Proposed economic development enterprises include geothermal plants, agricultural, convenience stores, gift stores, restaurants, hotels, and cultural centers.
+Proposed economic development enterprises include geothermal plants, agricultural projects, convenience stores, gift shops, restaurants, hotels, and cultural centers.

 Bands

 The tribe is made up of five constituent bands, who have been independent communities for centuries.

 Cedar Band of Paiutes

 The "Cedar Band of Paiute Indians" or Suh’dutsing ("Cedar People") received federal recognition on April 3, 1980, under the Paiute Indian Tribe of Utah Restoration Act.
 Their band headquarters is located in Cedar City, Utah.
 Their band chairperson is Travis N. Parashonts.

 Kanosh Band of Paiutes

 The "Kanosh Band of Paiute Indians" or Kawnaw’os ("willow [water] jug") first received federal recognition on February 11, 1929.
 Their band headquarters is located in Cedar City, Utah.
 An additional tribal office is located in Kanosh, Utah, near their traditional ancestral home.
 Their Band Chairperson is Corrina Bow.